jmstipanowich/AmazonDeforestation/README.md

 The function-based built out method used a Euclidean distance metric to calculate user similarities.
 The function took out movies that were already watched by the user to increase the chance of unique movie recommendations.
 The function sorted the movies to only mostly recommend movies rated a '5' to keep with the theme of recommending only highly rated movies.

-## The Cold Start Problem

-My recommendation systems did well, but how is a common problem known as the cold start problem addressed?
-The cold start problem occurs where a new user is introduced to the dataset that has not provided a substantial amount of information to make recommendations.
-The SVD model was included to address the cold start problem.
-SVD involves the creation of a sparse matrix where user ratings for movies can be inferred based off of a few provided ratings or small amount of information from a new user in relation to already provided user information.
-The new user can be asked to provide a small amount of information about possible interests and a new user can be categorized in accordance with similar user preferences to determine what the new user might like.
-Also, what is popular or trending can be a recommendation created for a new user.
-My models mainly recommended highly rated movies around the same year that "Toy Story" was released, so what was popular in the year "Toy Story" was released was usually recommended to deal with the cold start problem.
-For the function-based recommendation system unrated movies were filled in with the mean rating for each column in the user ratings dataframe.
-A collaborative filtering user-based method was instilled.
-Movies that were already watched were left out of recommendations for a user.
-Movies that were recommended to users and considered popular were movies that were estimated to be highly rated by users.

 ## Conclusions

 - Make appropriate preparations for the seasonality trends of firespots.

-- Enforce fire restrictions more strongly during strong firespot season.
+- Employ efforts to enforce stronger fire restrictions during strong firespot season.

-- Five similar movie recommendations for user 43 who watched "Toy Story" and rated it a '5' from the SVD model were:

-Apollo 13 (1995)/4.9,
-Forrest Gump (1994)/5.0,
-Star Wars: Episode IV - A New Hope (1977)/5.0,
-The Jungle Book (1994)/4.8,
-and Mrs. Doubtfire (1993)/4.8

 ## Recommendations for Further Analysis

-- Incorporate satellite images informtion that shows whether or not deforestation is occurring to aid in identifying when deforestation is happening
+- Incorporate and analyze satellite image classification information that show different activities relating to deforestation and whether or not deforestation is occurring at given times.
+These images aid in dertermining when deforestation is happening.

 ## For More Information

-See the full analysis of my findings in Recommendations.ipynb
+See the full analysis of my findings in Amazon.ipynb

 Contact me at jmstipanowich@gmail.com

 ## Repository Structure

-├── images
+├── Images

 ├── README.md